Click (2006 film)

 Click is a 2006 American fantasy comedy-drama film directed by Frank Coraci, written by Steve Koren and Mark O'Keefe, both of whom produced with Jack Giarraputo, Neal H. Moritz, and Adam Sandler, who also starred in the lead role.
 The film co-stars Kate Beckinsale, Christopher Walken, Henry Winkler, David Hasselhoff, Julie Kavner, and Sean Astin.
 Sandler plays Michael Newman, a workaholic family man and architect who acquires a magical universal remote that enables him to control reality.
 The film is inspired by "The Magic Thread", a folk tale included in The Book of Virtues: A Treasury of Great Moral Stories.

 Filming began in late 2005 and was finished by early 2006.
-Sony Pictures Releasing, under Columbia Pictures, released Click in the United States on June 23, 2006, and received mixed reviews.
+Sony Pictures Releasing released Click in the United States on June 23, 2006, and received mixed reviews.
 It was made on a budget of $85 million and grossed $268.7 million.
-It was nominated for Best Makeup at the 79th Academy Awards (it lost the award to Pan's Labyrinth).
-This makes Click the only Sandler-produced film to be nominated for an Academy Award.
+It was nominated for Best Makeup at the 79th Academy Awards.

 Plot

-In 2006, architect Michael Newman is consistently taken advantage of by his overbearing boss, John Ammer, and often prioritizes work over his wife Donna and their children Ben and Samantha.
-One night, unable to keep track of multiple remote controls, he visits Bed Bath & Beyond to buy a universal remote.
+In 2006, architect Michael Newman is being taken advantage of by his overbearing boss, John Ammer, and often prioritizes work over his parents, his wife Donna, and their children, Ben and Samantha.
+One night, while working on a project, he has an argument with Donna about cancelling a family trip in favor of working.

+Unable to keep track of multiple remote controls, he visits Bed Bath & Beyond to buy a universal remote.
 He stumbles around various departments before falling asleep on a display bed.
-Waking up, he enters the "Beyond" door and meets a man calling himself Morty.
-Morty gifts Michael a prototype universal remote, warning that it cannot be returned.
+After he wakes up, he enters the 'Beyond' door and meets a man calling himself Morty, who gifts him a prototype universal remote, and warns him that the remote cannot be returned.

-Michael discovers that the remote can control not just electronics but also the universe.
-He uses it at work to cause slight mischiefs and "fast-forward" past perceived inconveniences such as heavy traffic, illnesses, and arguments.
-Morty tells him that during these times, his body is on "auto-pilot", going through the motions while his mind skips ahead.
+Returning home, Michael accidentally discovers that the remote can control not just electronics, but his whole life.
+He uses it at work to cause mischiefs and 'fast-forward' past inconveniences, such as heavy traffic, illnesses, and arguments.
+Morty tells him that during these times, his body is on auto-pilot, going through the motions while his mind skips ahead.

-Anticipating a promotion, Michael spends lavishly on himself and his family, only for Ammer to reveal that he will have to wait several months.
-Feeling like he has disappointed his family, Michael uses the remote to skip ahead to the promotion, which skips an entire year.
-In 2007, Michael is in marriage counseling with Donna, and the family dog, Sundance, has died.
-The remote, having learned Michael's preferences, begins to fast-forward automatically.
-Despite Michael's attempts to rid himself of the remote, he fails miserably.
-Later, Michael tries to ask Morty to return it where it belongs since it started to fast-forward automatically, but Morty tells Michael that the remote cannot be returned and that it's his permanently.
+Anticipating a promotion after using the remote at a work dinner/presentation, Michael spends lavishly on himself and his family, only for Ammer to reveal that he will have to wait several months.
+Feeling like he has disappointed his family, Michael uses the remote to skip ahead to the promotion, which skips an entire year of his life.
+In 2007, he is in marriage counseling with Donna, and the family dog, Sundance, has died, replacing him with a small dog named Peanut.
+The remote, having learned Michael's preferences, begins to fast-forward automatically whenever there is a problem that Michael usually fast forwards through.
+Despite Michael's numerous attempts to get rid of the remote, it reappears.
+Later, Michael tells Morty to return where it belongs since the remote started to fast-forward on its own, but Morty refuses to take it back because it cannot be returned, fulfilling his warning.